Isabel Andreu de Aguilar

-Isabel Andreu de Aguilar (née Isabel Andreu y Blanco; 15 November 1887 in Fajardo – 7 April 1948) was a Puerto Rican writer, educator, philanthropist, suffragist and activist for the rights of women.
+Isabel Andreu de Aguilar (née Isabel Andreu y Blanco; 15 November 1887 in Fajardo – 7 April 1948) was a Puerto Rican writer, educator, philanthropist, suffragist and women's rights activist.
 She participated in the founding of the Puerto Rican Feminist League and was a co-founder of the Association of Women Graduates of the University of Puerto Rico.
-She was the second president of the Puerto Rican Association of Women Suffragists and was one of the first women to run for a Senatorial seat once they achieved enfranchisement.
+She was the second president of the Puerto Rican Association of Women Suffragists and was one of the first women to run for a senatorial seat once they achieved enfranchisement.

 Early years and education

 Isabel Andreu y Blanco was born on 15 November 1887, in Fajardo, Puerto Rico, to Cristóbal Andreu Comendador and Blanca Irene Blanco Guzmán.
-She was born during the period in which the island was an administrative district of Spain and her father, originally from Majorca, would become the mayor of Fajardo.
+At the time of her birth, the island was an administrative district of Spain and her father, originally from Majorca, later became the mayor of Fajardo.
 Her mother was a native Puerto Rican.
 After attending elementary school, she won a scholarship to attend Normal School in 1902, graduating in 1907 as one of the first class of alumni of the Escuela Normal of the University of Puerto Rico.